Databases by subject

 ERIC, the Education Resource Information Center, provides access to education literature and resources.
 The database contains more than 1.3 million records and provides access to information from journals included in the Current Index of Journals in Education and Resources in Education Index.

 Trip is a clinical search engine designed to allow users to quickly and easily find and use high-quality research evidence to support their practice and/or care.
 Their motto is ‘Find evidence fast’.
 As well as research evidence clinicians can search across other content types including images, videos, patient information leaflets, educational courses and news.
-The Trust has FREE access to this until December 2017.
+To get access to all the features of TRIP, you’ll need to use an NHS device or network.

 ProQuest Health Research Premium Collection Shibboleth/Institutional Password required